Bryan Reynolds Preview, Player Props: Pirates vs. Phillies

 Bryan Reynolds At The Plate

-- Reynolds has had at least one RBI in 38.3% of his games this year (54 of 141), with more than one RBI 19 times (13.5%).
-He has also accounted for three or more of his team's runs in five contests.
+- Reynolds has an RBI in 54 of 142 games this year, with multiple RBI in 19 of them.
+He has also driven in three or more of his team's runs in five contests.

+- He has scored in 45.8% of his games this year, with two or more runs scored in 10.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.